-Because of the central role Picuris Pueblo played in the Pueblo Revolt of 1680, when the Spanish returned in 1692 they retook Picuris, leveled the pueblo and scattered the residents.
-Eventually the people returned and rebuilt but Picuris has never returned to its former glory.
+Because of the central role Picuris Pueblo played in the Pueblo Revolt of 1680, when the Spanish returned in 1692 they fought hard and retook Picuris, leveled the pueblo, burned the remains and scattered the residents.
+Eventually the people returned and rebuilt but they were not allowed to host the trade fairs that had previously made them wealthy.
+As they couldn't legally trade any more, the Apaches, Comanches and Kiowas started raiding them.
+Picuris has never returned to its former glory.

-In the center of today's pueblo is the San Lorenzo Mission church, built in the 1770's.
-The church was discovered to be in danger of collapsing in the 1980's due to water damage.
+In the center of today's pueblo is the San Lorenzo Mission church, built in the 1770s.
+The church was discovered to be in danger of collapsing in the 1980s due to water damage.
 The building couldn't be saved and was shortly torn down.
 Tribal members then spent eight years using traditional methods to rebuild the church on the existing foundation.
-The original Picuris pueblo site was excavated in the 1960's and is now an archaeological site.
+The original Picuris pueblo site was excavated in the 1960s and is now a registered archaeological site.

-Taos and Picuris Pueblos traditionally use a clay for their pottery that is high in mica content.
+Taos and Picuris Pueblos (and the Jicarilla Apaches) traditionally used a clay for their pottery that is high in mica content.
 This micaceous clay creates a distinctive metallic luster that sets their pottery apart from all other pueblo pottery.
 In addition, these micaceous clay pots and bowls are the only pueblo pottery that can be put directly on a fire or stove for cooking.